-We took ownership in of Halcyon in March of 2011.
+We took ownership of Halcyon in March of 2011.
 She had been loved and cared for, but she was starting to show the signs of age.
-By the time we moved aboard in April of 2011, we were feeling confident we’d be moving to Bella Bella (see our blog, Strait Sailing for that story) and knew there were some upgrades and changes we’d need to make.
+By the time we moved aboard in May of 2011, we were feeling confident we’d be moving to Bella Bella (see our blog, Strait Sailing for that story) and knew there were some upgrades and changes we’d need to make.
 We started in right away, and it feels like we’ve never stopped!
 When we returned to Seattle after 1½ years in BC and Alaska, we turned our sights to a world cruise and stepped up the boat work.
 We left to go cruising in August of 2016, but of course the work never stopped.

 Because I found endless knowledge and support in other boat owner’s blogs along the way, and because it is actually quite amazing to imagine we have accomplished all of this, here is ….

 Loving Halcyon: The Endless Project List

 (I have included links to some of the wonderful companies that helped us along the way.
 I gush about them because they are great, not because they paid me to.
 In fact, I usually paid them…)

 In January, we returned to the boat after an unexpected year away.
 Once we got her cleaned up a bit, she looked great!
 We took the opportunity while she was on the hard and dug into some projects.